 The American Legion made a U-turn and adopted the poppy as its official flower again at its convention in October 1922 – in line with its Auxiliary.

-Leading up to the 1923 poppy drive, there were problems obtaining French-made poppies.
+Leading up to the 1923 poppy drive, the V.F.W. had ordered French-made poppies from Madame Guérin but there were problems obtaining as many as was needed.
 Iowa’s Mason City Globe-Gazette (01 November 1944) explained: “due to the difficulty and delay in getting poppies from France, the V.F.W. made use of a surplus of French poppies that were on hand and the balance was provided by a firm of artificial flower manufacturers in New York City.
 It was during the 1923 campaign that the V.F.W. evolved the idea which resulted in the V.F.W.
 Buddy Poppy – fashioned by disabled and needy veterans who were paid for their work as a practical means of providing assistance for these comrades.”

 Hand written on the photo’s back is: “Adjutant Alex Berger Sergeant Bill Kahler” “Liason Atlantic City Los Angeles” “To national convention Veterans of Foreign Wars”.
 Based on the uniform and stripes, it is believed that Adjutant Sergt.
 Kahler is the veteran standing on the left and Junior Vice-Commander Pvt.
 John W. Brown is on the right.